lifeeka/koa-shell/README.md

 ## Koa shell
-Structured Sample shell application for Koa with flow types and eslint for API developments.
+Structured sample skeleton application for microservices and api development with Koa 2.X

 ### Installation